ankschoubey/old-blog/_posts/2021-06-16-first-program.md

 When I pressed up key, the image zoomed in.
 I hoped to make more changes such that it would looked like that old Wolf Dom Game.

-Next time I coded was in 11th Grade and that was C language.
+***

+My first real taste of programming was first year of Diploma (11th Grade) in C language.